David Peever BEc, MSc (Mineral Economics) – Chairman

 Ross Israel BCom, LLB, SF Fin - Alternate Director for Paul DeSouza

-Ross is a member of the GI Investment Committee and on QIC’s Executive Committee.
-Ross has over 25 years of experience in the field of corporate finance and funds management with specialist skills in infrastructure, asset management, capital raisings and M&A.
+Ross is a member of QIC’s Executive Committee and the QIC Global Infrastructure Investment Committee.
+Ross has over 27 years of experience in the field of corporate finance and funds management with specialist skills in infrastructure, asset management, capital raisings and M&A.

 Kirsten Whitehead BCom/LLB (Hons), GDLP - Alternate Director for Belinda Gibson